Campus operations under COVIDSafe Summer restrictions View fact sheet

 - There are currently no graduation rounds open for application.

 - Check Apply to Graduate for your graduation options in late February.

 - If you’re a Higher Degree by Research student and you’d prefer to attend a ceremony in a later round, please contact the Graduations Unit by Sunday 31 January using our online contact form.

 Defer attendance to a later ceremony round – Higher Degree by Research students only

 - The fee amount and payment due date/s are listed on your individual fees statement.

-- International students who are unable to attend Monash University to commence semester one due to reasons relating to COVID-19 will be eligible for a full refund, if you discontinued by 14 April.
-You must apply for a refund and provide supporting documentation as requested.
+- Eligible commencing international students who discontinue their studies in semester one 2021 at Monash University due to reasons relating to COVID-19, may be eligible for a full refund if discontinuation occurs prior to census date.
+Students must apply for a refund and provide supporting documentation as requested.
 Students are required to apply for a refund within two days of withdrawing.

 - If concerned about paying your fees, please contact Monash Connect.